Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms. Huyen was worried when her daughter kept crying and demanding to watch the Brainrot video.

-Dr. Nguyen Van Tuong analyzed that currently, many children are "addicted" to Brainrot videos because this type of video has bright images, strange characters, funny sounds, and fast rhythms that hit the brain's reward system, releasing dopamine, creating an "immediate pleasure" feeling.
+Dr. Nguyen Van Tuong analyzed that currently, many children are "addicted" to Brainrot videos because this type of video has bright images, strange characters, funny sounds, and a fast rhythm that hits the brain's reward system, releasing dopamine, creating a feeling of "immediate pleasure".

-In addition, “brain-rotting” videos are often very short and have a repetitive rhythm that creates an obsessive feeling that is difficult to stop.
-The videos also contain unexpected or “nonsensical” elements, thereby stimulating curiosity and a strange sense of humor, especially in young children, making the brain constantly wait for something new.
+In addition, “brain-rotting” videos are often very short and have a repetitive rhythm that creates an obsession that is difficult to stop.
+The videos also contain unexpected or “nonsense” elements, thereby stimulating curiosity and a strange sense of humor, especially in young children, making the brain constantly wait for something new.

 Những video kể về "tiểu sử" các nhân vật Brainrot thu hút hàng triệu lượt xem chỉ sau vài ngày đăng tải.